-If your pool balls are clean and well cared for, but down have an obvious luster, you shouldn’t worry.
+If your pool balls are clean and well cared but they are not that shiny, you shouldn’t worry.
 The most important thing is that they’re clean, undamaged, and moving across the felt the way they should.

 Being excessively dull could be an indication that a pool ball has been mistreated or is ready for retirement.
 At this point, you should replace your set of pool balls.
 We have some suggestions over on this post.